 * The conjecture that the body art depicted in the paintings and sculptures of the Ajanta Caves (2nd century BCE - 6th century CE) in Maharashtra, India as a far earlier use of henna in India's history is devoid of proof.
 There is no evidence of henna grown or traded in India at that time.
 What was abundantly used and documented for body paint in India during that time is the use of red lac as well as alkalized turmeric powder, red iron-oxide and madder powder.
 All are red in color and were indigenous the the region.

 18th-20th Century: Asia

-20th Century: North America & Europe
+20th Century: America & northern Europe

 Looks can be deceiving.
 For a cultural appropriation claim to be well-founded it must be based on historic documentation and ancestry.
 Considering that henna body art has a 1,300 year old history, encompassed many cultures and the world's major religions, it doesn't belong to any one group.
 If someone's ancestry stems from Arabia, Persia, the Mediterranean Basin, India, Islam, Judaism, Christianity or Hinduism they have, without question, every right to use henna for body art.
 However, most people haven't traced their ancestry back 300 years much less 1,300 years, so one should err on the side of caution before accusing another of cultural theft based strictly on appearances.

 Henna is part of my heritage.
 I'm one-quarter Sicilian with mixed religious ancestry of Christianity and Judaism and have absolutely no issue with anyone using henna* for body art.
 Henna is a beautiful medium that relaxes the senses and brings joy.
 That's something that, I believe, should be available to everyone.
 I welcome all to enjoy henna.